Overview

-Metallurgical engineers work substantially in converting raw metals and minerals into more useable formats, such as converting iron ore and coal into steel.
-They extract, refine and recycle resources that are used in everyday life – including energy production, food production, housing and transportation.
+Metallurgical engineers have a key role in converting raw metals and minerals into more useable formats, such as converting iron ore and coal into steel.
+They extract, refine and recycle resources used in everyday life – including energy production, food production, housing and transportation.

-In this course, you will learn to design, develop, optimise and manage the operation of metallurgical processing plants, transforming low-value raw materials into high-value mineral and metal products in an efficient and environmentally responsible way.
+This course will teach you how to design, develop, optimise and manage the operation of metallurgical processing plants.
+You’ll learn how to transform low-value raw materials into high-value mineral and metal products, in an efficient and environmentally responsible way.

 You’ll gain a thorough grounding in chemical and physical engineering; economic, environmental and sustainability principles; and the extraction of metals from ores.